3D Bivariate Spatial Modelling of Argo Ocean Temperature and Salinity: Background

 \subsection{Spatial Interpolation of Argo Data}

 Spatially continuous maps of temperature and salinity measurements are essential to multidisciplinary scientific research.
 However, despite the planetary scale and subsurface reach of the Argo profiling network, not all locations are sampled.
 Since other ocean variables depend heavily on temperature and salinity, efforts are focused on obtaining the best interpolated maps of these two variables.
-Several institutions have produced high-resolution gridded global temperature and salinity datasets from the sparse measurements recorded by the Argo profiling floats using various interpolation techniques \citep{liu2020global}.
-The list includes the EN4 dataset from the U.K. Met Office \citep{good2013en4} and the grid point value of the monthly objective analysis using Argo data (MOAA) of the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) \citep{hosoda2008monthly}, both of which use various optimal interpolation methods and covariance functions.
-Another example is the Barnes objective analysis Argo (BOA-Argo) gridded dataset that employs objective interpolation based on Barnes successive correction method \citep{li2017development}.
+Several institutions have produced high-resolution, gridded global temperature and salinity datasets from the sparse measurements recorded by the Argo floats using various interpolation techniques \citep{liu2020global}.
+Examples include the EN4 dataset from the U.K.\ Met Office \citep{good2013en4}, the Monthly Objective Analysis using Argo data (MOAA) from JAMSTEC \citep{hosoda2008monthly}, and the BOA-Argo dataset, which applies objective interpolation via the Barnes successive correction method \citep{li2017development}.

-One of the most highly used Argo data product is the Roemmich–Gilson Argo climatology from the Scripps Institution of Oceanography \citep{roemmich2009}.
-They used weighted local regression in its high-resolution global mapping.
-Suppose $\mathbf{s} = (L, l, p)^{\top}$ is the spatial location vector and $t$ is time in yeardays.
-For $\mathbf{s}_0 = (L_0, l_0, p_0)^{\top}$, a reference spatial location vector, and $t_0$, the reference time index, they fit the mean function:
+One widely used Argo product is the Roemmich–Gilson Argo climatology from the Scripps Institution of Oceanography \citep{roemmich2009}, which employs weighted local regression.
+Let $\mathbf{s} = (L, l, p)$ denote spatial location, where $L$ is latitude, $l$ is longitude, and $p$ is pressure (commonly treated as depth in the upper ocean).
+Let $t$ denote time in yeardays (days since January 1 of a given year).
+For a reference location $\mathbf{s}_0 = (L_0, l_0, p_0)^{\top}$, \cite{roemmich2009} fit the mean function:

-to measurements from the sampled location $(L, l, p)$, such that $(L, l)$ is one of the 100 nearest neighbor from $(L_0, l_0)$, for $t$ within 12 calendar months from $t_0$, and for $p$ which is one pressure level above and below $p_0$.
-Here $\beta_0$ and $\beta_k$, $\gamma_k$, and $\delta_k$, $k = 1, \ldots, 6$, are scalar coefficients.
-Furthermore, they modelled the residuals using the spatial covariance function:
+using observations from the nearest horizontal neighbors, pressure levels and each of the 12 calendar months, drawn from the entire Argo record.
+Here, $\beta_0$ and $\beta_k$, $\gamma_k$, and $\delta_k$, $k = 1, \ldots, 6$, are scalar coefficients.
+The residuals were modeled using the spatial covariance function: